hyperquantum/PMP/README.txt

  * Separate play history for each user and for public mode
  * Last.fm scrobbling (in personal mode)
  * Syncronization of music databases across different machines
+ * Handling of two files that are the same track but have a different hash
+ * Find a way to identify artists
+ * Dynamic mode: avoid repeating the same artist within a certain timespan
  * Bridging of PMP server instances, to access music from another machine
  * Naming a PMP Server instance; e.g. "living room"
  * Support for other formats than just MP3